 Of the hundreds of day-use parks in the Oregon state park system, around two dozen charge a day-use parking fee.

-If you have a 12-month or 24-month parking permit, you can drive right in.
-You can purchase a 12-month parking permit for $30, or a 24-month parking permit for $50 online, from most major state park offices, or from vendors all over the state.
+Purchase a 12-month parking permit for $30, or a 24-month parking permit for $50 online at the Park Store, from most major state park offices, or from vendors all over the state.
 The permit is transferable among vehicles.

 If you´re camping at a state park, you don´t need a day-use parking permit.
 Just display your current state park camping receipt on your dashboard.